ceu-lang/ceu/manual/manual-toc.md

 </tr>
 </table>

+Being a variable, the life of an organism is restricted to the block it is declared.
+When an organism goes out of scope, its body is aborted.

 TODO (vectors of organisms: copy the declaration N times)

-TODO (lexical scope: abortion)

 ###### 4.3.1.1.1
 ##### Constructors